-Applicants must either have:
+Applicants also must submit a copy of their resume and must either have:

 1. An undergraduate degree from a regionally accredited institution with an undergraduate Grade Point Average (GPA) of 3.0 or higher on a 4.0 scale for all previously completed undergraduate coursework.